 In some women, bupropion can reduce the amount of milk their bodies make.
-If you notice this, please tell your health care provider.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+If you notice this, please tell your healthcare provider.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 What if the father of the baby takes bupropion?

 There are no studies looking at possible risks to a pregnancy when the father takes bupropion.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at: http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at: Paternal Exposures and Pregnancy at: http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.